alexdrosario596/CS-330-Computer-Graphic-and-Visualization/README.md

 Created code for lighting, textures, rendering, etc.
 Use of rotating, scaling, and positioning techniques.
 Iteration allowed me to view my project with multiple different POVs.
 Everytime I added, removed or adjusted something in the code I would get feedback from the output.
 You sometimes get a different view on your work and can use these new ideas to your advantage.
 It also allowed me to continuously improve the project.
 Constantly working on the milestones allowed me to familiarize myself with OpenGL and even more with Visual Studio.
-I was able to add to my project bit by bit and focus on these bits one at a time.
+I was also able to add to my project bit by bit and focus on these bits one at a time.